dondibrandidon/cs11-2024-82-mp/README.md

    > Maze semi-inspired by the tomb of the mask, it's fun :)

 2. **Nested oops** (`nested_oops.in`)
-   > Very compact puzzle, hope "Nested oops" don't take too much time XD
+   > Very compact puzzle, hope "Nested oops" doesn't take too much time XD

 3. ***CS11 2024 WFJ*** (`cs11_2024_wfj.in`)
    > A small tribute to our CS11 lecturers, thank you sirs!